2026 TMDSAS Activities Section Guide

 Your Chronology of Activities is automatically built based on the information you enter in each of the other sections of the application.
 You are required to account for all time and every activity between high school graduation and August of the year you submit your application.
 Any and all gaps greater than three months must have a record.

 The Chronology of Activities page is a summary of all of the activities you entered in your application.
-It’s important to note that the summary will only show the first 50 characters of each of the activity descriptions.
+It’s important to note that the summary will only show the first 50 characters of each activity description.